mlohajner/AFST/afst2/README.md

 ## The Key difference
 ### Remote-aware snapshotting & offload

 In the original AFST, if either SOURCE or DEST lives behind a network mount (gvfs/sftp/smb/nfs), the snapshot phase has to walk that entire directory tree **through the mount**.
-On large trees this can be slow: the remote machine could just do that work locally, on its own filesystem, in a fraction of the time.

-**AFST2 fixes this — but only if you let it.**
+On large trees this can be slow: the remote machine could just do that work locally, on its own filesystem, in a fraction of the time. **AFST2 fixes this - but only if you let it.**

 ### What this requires

 For the speed-up to kick in, **AFST2 must also be installed on the remote side** and reachable via SSH.

-**AFST2 is no longer purely a local tool that happens to read remote mounts.**
+**AFST2 is no longer strictly a local tool that reads remote mounts.**
-It's designed to run as a peer on both ends of the sync.
+It's redesigned to run as a peer on both ends of the sync.
 For this you need to add AFST on remote end:
 1) link afst2.sh as "afst" in your $PATH on the remote
-2) configure SSH key autentifiacion for your remote end
+2) configure SSH key authentification for your remote end

 ### How it works